The Bankrate promise

 How Path to Apple Card works

 If you’re denied for the Apple Card, you may be invited to enroll in the Path to Apple program.
-According to Apple, your chances of receiving a notification to opt into the program depends on whether Goldman Sachs has identified you as being able to “meet the requirements for approval” after program completion.
+However, your chances of receiving a notification to opt into the program depends on whether Goldman Sachs has identified you as being able to “meet the requirements for approval” after program completion, according to Apple.

 Through this program, which can last up to four months, Apple and Goldman Sachs will work with applicants to understand their credit denial and improve their future chances for Apple Card approval.
-A few personalized tasks that may be assigned include paying off past-due balances, paying off credit card debt and other loan debt and establishing a history of on-time bill payments.
+A few personalized tasks that may be assigned include:

 However, there are certain events that will cause participants’ enrollment in the Path to Apple program to end.
 Some of these events include bankruptcy, foreclosure or a new charge-off.

 If the program is successfully completed, participants will have a 14-day window to reapply for the Apple Card, should they choose.
 Note that approval for the Apple Card is not guaranteed.
 For example, approval odds may be affected if an applicant has lost income or has increased financial obligations.

 In most cases, the primary method for determining which factors led to your credit denial is through an adverse action notice, which really only details the credit reporting agency that supplied your report.